takenet/blip-chat-android/README.md

 * Login - Users will receive an account with his 'Name' and 'Email' (provided by the user) to interact with the chatbot.
 In this mode the users have not message history.
 * Dev - Users will receive an account identified by developer to interact with the chatbot.
 User data must be provided passing a BlipOptions instance as parameter on *BlipClient.openThread* method.
 You can set 4 properties: `userIdentifier`, `userPassword`, `userName` and `userEmail`. `UserIdentifier` and `userPassword` are **required**.
 In this mode the users have message history.

-To define what user authetication type use the AuthType enum on authType propertie of BlipOptions.
+To define what user authetication type use the AuthType enum on authType property of BlipOptions.
 Possible values for authType are: `AuthType.GUEST`, `AuthType.LOGIN` and `AuthType.DEV`.

 Note: Guest type will be used as default If you do not define 'authType'.